bdeckard92/dupUT/01-Class-Content/17-CS/01-Activities/02-Callback-Queue/README.md

 * When the page loads, a user can interact with the form elements.

-* A user must still wait 8 seconds before they can submit the form, though.
+* After 8 seconds, the submit button appears.

 ## Actual Behavior